I spent $7,800 for a seven-night cruise on Icon of the Seas. Here's what everything cost, from $700 airfare to $1,000 in onboard expenses

 If you only have an early flight option, there are a few things you can do to get off the ship at the earliest possible time.
 If you choose a self-assist departure, you can carry off all your luggage yourself and not have to wait for your bags.
 You can get the earliest departure time as well, which on Harmony of the Seas was 8 a.m.
 If you are doing the regular departure, you can request the first time slot to get off the ship by doing so in the app or visiting Guest Services before disembarkation day.

-Harmony of the Seas review: What this cruise ship is like in 2024
+Harmony of the Seas review: What it's like to cruise on this ship

 In: